yyolk/leetcode_dailies/README.md

 ## Generate today's boilerplate

-Calls the 'undocumented' leetcode graphQL endpoint to grab the activeDailyChallengeQuestion.
+Calls the 'undocumented' leetcode graphQL API to query for `activeDailyChallengeQuestion`.

 It includes everything we want to generate our answer boilerplate.